Improve Email Campaign ROI with Facebook Ads Sync

 You can grow your email list by analyzing on your competitor’s Facebook page.
 I mean, you know that the people who like your competitor’s page are interested in the product.
 Obviously, because they are already following your successful competitor.
 With Facebook ads, you can target only those leads who are already fans of your competitor’s Facebook page.

-3. Provides all the publicity to your content
+3. It Provides all the publicity to your Content

 It gives you an opportunity to promote your most viewed blog.
 Typically Facebook ads have an extensive feature image that explains everything you’ve got to offer.
 This grabs their attention, and what’s more, you get many readerships.